Vazhakoombu Cherupayar Thoran / Vazhapoovu thoran

 Not all the Banana flowers are suitable for cooking as some of them are bitter.
 Mummy (my mil) says that Ethavazha koombu (Kerala Banana) is best.
 Vazhakoombu Cherupayar Thoran is highly nutritious and power packed with all vitamins, fibres and proteins.
 Cherupayar (lentils) are also great for your diet; together, Vazhakoombu and cherupayar is super delicious and a nice healthy combination.
 (See health Benefits below).
-You may also like Cabbage and Cherupayar Thoran, Sprouts thoran, Vanpayar Thoran, Beans thoran, Vanpayar Ularthiyathu, Koorkka Mezhukkupuratti, Mushroom Thoran, and my mix thorans like Padavalanga Carrot Thoran, Cheera Parippu Thoran, Cabbage Irachi Thoran, Beans and carrot Thoran etc.
+Vazhachundu thoran or Vazhakoombu thoran is quite popular in Kerala as it is easily available.
+You may also like Vazhakka Cherupayar Thoran, Cabbage and Cherupayar Thoran, Sprouts thoran, Peechinga thoran, Vanpayar Thoran, Beans thoran, Vanpayar Ularthiyathu, Churakka erissery, Koorkka Mezhukkupuratti, Mushroom Thoran, and my mix thorans like Padavalanga Carrot Thoran, Beetroot Carrot thoran, Cheera Parippu Thoran, Cabbage Irachi Thoran, Beans and carrot Thoran etc.

 We have a lot of Banana trees all around our home in Champakulam, and every time I go there I will be searching for “Pesticide free Banana flowers”.
-The news about large volume of pesticides has not reduced my love for Banana flowers.
-If I cannot have home grown ones, I buy from Vegetable shop and put them in salt water for sometime, changing water in between.
+The news about large volume of pesticides has not reduced my love for Vazhakoombu cherupayar thoran.
+If I cannot have home grown ones, I buy Vazhachund from Vegetable shop and put them in salt water for sometime, changing water in between.
 Hope you will try this healthy Traditional Kerala dish, Vazhakoombu Cherupayar Thoran!
 Enjoy!

 |Vazha koombu/ Chundu/ flower||: 1 no|